rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ```
     Scenario Outline: ClosedCaptions.<Method> - Negative Scenario: <Scenario> expecting error
-        Given we test the 'CLOSED_CAPTIONS_SETTINGS' getters and setters '<Method>' to '<Value>'
+        Given the environment has been set up for 'CLOSED_CAPTIONS_SETTINGS' tests
-        When 1st party app invokes the 'Firebolt' API to set invalid value
+        When 1st party app invokes the 'Firebolt' API to set '<Method>' to invalid '<Value>'
         And 'Firebolt' platform responds to '1st party app' set API with '<Error>'

         Examples: